JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 share-img: "https://github.com/JoGall/jogall.github.io/blob/master/img/robin-hood.png"
 ---

+Liverpool's 2016-17 season was a bit of a Jekyll & Hyde one.
+They went unbeaten against the other teams in the top 6 and sat comfortably on top of the intra-top 6 league table with 2 points per game (ppg).

 <!--- R configuration and post-specific webpage code --->

 <!-- javascript to hide / show R code used to generate plot -->